meekunn1/social-network-backend/README.md

 ## Installation

-Please go to termninal, make sure you are in the same directory as the package.json file, and run "npm i".
+Please go to terminal, make sure you are in the same directory as the package.json file, and run "npm i".
 This will install all the necessary npm modlules to run this app.

 ## Usage

 This is only a backend setup so please use Insomnia.
 Go to terminal, check that you are in the same directory as the package.json file, and run "npm start" to start up the server.
 Once server is started, go to your Insomnia.

-Please go to my [googledrive video link](sample) for a video demonstration of this application.
+Please go to my [googledrive video link](https://drive.google.com/file/d/13ooWyy8BUMT1Q04YECitBwvLT0j8efXD/view) for a video demonstration of this application.

 ## License